AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/integrations/connect-dynamic-chat-to-marketo.md

    >
    >If you don't see the tile, reach out to your Marketo Admin.

-1. If you've previously accessed an application with an Adobe ID, you'll be taken straight to Dynamic Chat.
+1. If you've previously accessed an application with an Adobe ID, you'll be taken straight to [!DNL Dynamic Chat].
 If not, [set up your Adobe ID](https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html){target="_blank"}.

-1. To connect your Marketo instance, select **Integrations**.
+1. To connect your Marketo instance, select **[!UICONTROL Integrations]**.

    ![](assets/connect-dynamic-chat-to-marketo-2.png)

-1. On the Marketo card, click **Initiate Sync**.
+1. On the Marketo card, click **[!UICONTROL Initiate Sync]**.

    ![](assets/connect-dynamic-chat-to-marketo-3.png)

-1. Select up to 50 attributes (standard or custom fields) from your Marketo instance to sync to Dynamic Chat for use in audience targeting, data mapping, and personalization.
-Click **Next** when done.
+1. Select up to 50 attributes (standard or custom fields) from your Marketo instance to sync to [!DNL Dynamic Chat] for use in audience targeting, data mapping, and personalization.
+Click **[!UICONTROL Next]** when done.

    ![](assets/connect-dynamic-chat-to-marketo-4.png)

 1. Review your selections.
-Click **Confirm** to initiate the sync.
+Click **[!UICONTROL Confirm]** to initiate the sync.

    ![](assets/connect-dynamic-chat-to-marketo-5.png)